parsa-abbasi/parsa-abbasi.github.io/content/authors/admin/_index.md

       GPA: 16.55 / 20.00

       Bachelor Project: “Presenting A Sentiment Analysis System Using Deep Learning Models On Persian Texts”

       Supervisor: Dr. Seyed Abolghasem Mirroshandel

+      - Developed a highly accurate deep‑learning‑based system to detect the sentiment of Persian texts
+      - Proposed novel data augmentation techniques to generate new texts and enrich the dataset
+      - The source code and results are publicly available and reproducible at https://github.com/parsa‑abbasi/Sentiment‑Analysis
 work:
   - position: Data Scientist
     company_name: Quera